jKyuery/discord-bot/README.md

 # Qualifact
-Discord bot to calculate cv, using OpenCV and pytesseract to extract text from image
+Discord bot to translate, using OpenCV and pytesseract to extract text from image and also Papago to translate